 The past year will go down in history as one of the most challenging times of our lives.
 From weekly pooled saliva testing, to major shifts in the way classes have operated—The global pandemic has affected the entire SUNY Potsdam community!

-As we wrap up the Spring 2021 semester wraps up, we take a look back at the moments that showcase our strength, unity and perseverance during the global pandemic.
+With the Spring 2021 semester in the books, we take a look back at the moments that showcased our strength, unity and perseverance during the global pandemic.

 Morgan Gregg '20 returns a turtle to its habitat in SUNY Potsdam's Stowell Hall during the Spring 2020 semester.
 Gregg was on hand to make sure that dozen of creatures in an otherwise empty building at SUNY Potsdam were alive, fed and even snuggled during the pause in campus activities due to COVID-19.

 Assistant Professor of Geology Page Quinton speaks with her students remotely from her home after all classes were moved online during the Spring 2020 semester.

 Shortly after COVID-19 moved classes online in the Spring 2020 semester, Dr. Lily Li, an associate professor of physics, was busy making face shields and mask strap holders with 3D printers in her office in Timerman Hall .

 Stretching skyward from the tiny studio at the back of her Potsdam home, Rivka Rocchio, an assistant professor of theatre, uses her phone to record yoga techniques for her students.
 Her routine—like with every other professor and student at SUNY Potsdam—shifted inward in the wake of the COVID-19, and the social distancing that followed.